Dennis Chamberland: Career

 Dennis Chamberland has made three concerted efforts to date at this process, the first of which began in 1972 while he was a college student at Oklahoma State University.
 It was his attempt to begin the undersea settlement process beneath Tenkiller Ferry Lake in eastern Oklahoma.
 His interest continued, and he began another serious push in 1991, forming a corporate venture called the "League of the New Worlds."
 Combining his interest in space and ocean explorations, he reasoned that the technologies were in many ways twin technologies.
-Holding the position as a NASA Life Scientist and developer of Advanced Space Life Support Systems considered for Moon and Mars bases based on Controlled Ecological Life Support Systems for the space agency, he was able to view the two technologies developing simultaneously for all off-planet habitation pursuits.
+Holding the position as a NASA Life Scientist and developer of Advanced Space Life Support Systems considered for Moon and Mars bases based on Controlled Ecological Life Support Systems (CELSS) for the space agency, he was able to view the two technologies developing simultaneously for all off-planet habitation pursuits.
 While at the Agency, Chamberland coined the term “Resource Recovery,” which replaced the term “waste processing” in all advanced human life support systems.

-In the 1994 NASA experiment titled the OCEAN Project, Dennis Chamberland, now a certified aquanaut, planted and harvested the first agricultural crop in a crewed habitat on the sea floor off Key Largo.
+In the 1994 NASA space analog research experiment titled the OCEAN (Ocean CELSS Experimental Analog-NASA) Project, Principal Investigator Dennis Chamberland, now a certified aquanaut, planted and harvested the first NASA agricultural crop grown in a crewed habitat on the sea floor off Key Largo incorporating NASA CELSS technology in a remote and extreme environment.
 Within two years, Dennis Chamberland had designed and built the NASA Scott Carpenter Space Analog Station (SCSAS), a two-man undersea habitat.
 Chamberland successfully operated his undersea station near Key Largo, Florida, for two NASA missions accompanied by the Station Chief Engineer, Joseph M. Bishop.